marberts/rsmatrix/README.md

 [![codecov](https://codecov.io/gh/marberts/rsmatrix/branch/master/graph/badge.svg)](https://app.codecov.io/gh/marberts/rsmatrix)

 A small package for calculating the matrices in Shiller (1991) that serve as the foundation for many repeat-sales price indexes.
-Builds on the ‘rsi’ package by Kirby-McGregor and Martin (2019).

 ## Installation